 The Best Gifts for New Dads

 Teva has been engineering some of the best waterproof sandals and river shoes for years.
 These slip-ons have all that lightweight, moisture-managing tech intact, but look sharp back in civilization.
-The perfect transitional shoe for beach adventure to backyard hang.
+It's the perfect transitional shoe for beach adventure to backyard hang.

-The Stargaze is basically half-hammock, half-chair, with a mellow swinging arc that lets you lean back, relax and study the night sky.
-It's like an all-terrain rocking chair that works just as well in the backyard, at a rocky campsite or on a sandy beach.
+The Stargaze is half hammock, half chair, with a mellow swinging arc that lets you lean back, relax and study the night sky.
+And it works just as well in the backyard, at a rocky campsite or on a sandy beach.
 Made with aircraft-grade aluminum, so it's tough and durable, but lightweight and collapsible (comes with its own carrying case).

-A quality bottle opener always comes in handy.
-This one from Areaware, made from sustainably harvested walnut, brings some class to popping the top.
+Sometimes, you need to open a beer or soda when holding a baby.
+This one from Areaware, made from sustainably harvested walnut, not only allows for one-handed use but also brings some class to popping the top.

 Not only does this phone cleaner kill 99.99 percent of germs on the device, but it also charges it while sanitizing it.